-People often ask me what the difference is between a baby “comforter” and an “aid” because I recommend using a sleep comforter and I spend lots of time telling parents that sleeping aids are a definite no-no. In reality, they are both aids in essence but the way I see it, there are two types of aids.
-You have sleeping aids which may become a problem – such as rocking, patting, feeding or giving your baby a dummy to suck on while going to sleep – and then you have good aids which do not require parental participation.
+People often ask me what the difference is between a baby “comforter” and an “aid”.
+I recommend using a sleep comforter and I spend lots of time telling parents that sleeping aids are a definite no-no. In reality, they are both aids in essence but the way I see it, there are two types of aids.
+There are sleeping aids that may become a problem – such as rocking, patting, feeding or giving your baby a dummy to suck on while going to sleep.
+Then you have helpful aids that do not require parental participation.

-Aids that require your attention are a problem in my opinion.
-However, something which provides comfort and which the baby can easily find himself when he wakes in the middle of the night or between sleep cycles can be a parent’s best friend.
+In my opinion aids that require your attention are a problem.
+However, something which provides comfort, and which the baby can easily find himself when he wakes in the middle of the night or between sleep cycles can be a parent’s best friend.

 Every baby finds an aid of some sort to comfort himself with just before he goes to sleep.
 Unless the parents have introduced the aid themselves, they are usually unaware of just what it is that is comforting their baby at sleep time (with the exception of thumb sucking).

 An unintroduced baby comforter could be holding, rubbing or playing peek-a-boo with the sheets or blankets but sometimes it can be a little more complicated.
 I have seen babies play with the bars on their cots just before falling asleep as their comforter and this can cause a problem when you ask one of these babies to fall asleep in a travel cot or anywhere away from their beloved cot bars.
 If they don’t have the bars to play with, they can’t fall asleep.
 Another common comforter is playing with labels or tags on bedding or clothing.

 In my “traveling with a baby” article, I mentioned Luke as a case study.
 As I seem to be coming across more and more babies like Luke, I thought I would use this article to share with you his story in more detail.